 If you use a foreign cards, you’ll be charged in US Dollars.
 The price may slightly fluctuate, depending on the exchange rate.

-Surprisingly, Hotel Belarus Minsk is not expensive.
-There are 484 rooms of different categories, ranging from standard rooms to suites and apartments.
-You can get a standard room with two single beds for about $40 USD.
+Surprisingly, the Belarus Hotel prices are not that high.
+There are 484 rooms in different categories, ranging from standard rooms to suites and apartments.
+You can get a standard room with two single beds for about $40 US.